-The Polish Association for Analytical Psychology (PTPA) was established in February 2001.
-The PTPA is a professional association of psychotherapists, psychologists, doctors, teachers, students and other persons interested in analytical psychology by Carl Gustav Jung.
+The Polish Association for Analytical Psychology (PTPA) was founded in February 2001 and is a professional association of Jungian analysts, psychotherapists, and others interested in Carl Gustav Jung’s analytical psychology.

-The PTPA is the first Polish association engaged in popularizing theories and clinical practices based on Carl Gustav Jung’s idea, as well as highlighting the achievements of analytical psychologists from around the world.
-The PTPA aims to promote and popularize the knowledge of analytical psychology in Poland as well as organize professional training.
+PTPA is the first Polish society to deal with theory and clinical practice based on the thought of Carl Gustav Jung and the scientific achievements of post-Jungists and analytical psychologists from around the world.
+The goal of PTPA’s activities is to support the training of Jungian analysts and analytical psychotherapists and to promote and popularize knowledge of analytical psychology in Poland.